bbzfc/bbzfc/docs/bbzfc_specs/game_play.md

 A client (player, gamer) plays the game controlling a tank inside a game world.
 The primary objective of the game is to destroy other tanks and not get destroyed yourself.

-The game can be played in the Single Player Mode, and Multiplayer Mode.
+The game can be played in Single Player Mode, and Multiplayer Mode.

 ## Single Player Mode